Family planning: Get the facts about pregnancy spacing

 - Congenital disorders

 Closely spaced pregnancies might not give a mother enough time to recover from pregnancy before moving on to the next.
-For example, pregnancy and breast-feeding can deplete your stores of nutrients, particularly folate and iron.
+For example, pregnancy and breast-feeding can deplete your stores of nutrients, particularly folate.
 If you become pregnant before replacing those stores, it could affect your health or your baby's health.
 Inflammation of the genital tract that develops during pregnancy and doesn't completely heal before the next pregnancy could also play a role.

 Are there risks associated with spacing pregnancies too far apart?

 It's not clear why long pregnancy intervals might cause health problems.
 It's possible that pregnancy improves uterine capacity to promote fetal growth and support, but that over time these beneficial physiological changes disappear.
-Unmeasured factors, such as maternal illnesses, might play a role too.

 What's the best interval between pregnancies?